meshery/meshery/docs/pages/guides/mesheryctl/authenticate-with-meshery-via-cli.md

 category: mesheryctl
 ---

-To authenticate with Meshery via mesh you have to use the command `mesheryctl system login`.
-On execution of this command you get a an option to choose a provider, you would have to choose `Meshery` as your provider to authenticate yourself.
-After doing so, a new window opens up with ways to login.
+To authenticate with Meshery through `mesheryctl` you will use the command `mesheryctl system login`.
+Upon execution of this command, select your Provider of choice, then authenticate to your chosen Provider.

 ## Get your Token